-The prediction of GDP evolution for 2018 was estimated by the economic and financial variables in the FSI, at one lag and two lags[†].
-Based on the equation used, the GDP growth rate is 6.53% for the year 2018 with quarterly rates of 1.17%; 1.42%; 1.94%; respectively, 2.00%
+The GDP forecast for the next 4 quarters was estimated by the economic and financial variables in the FSI, at one lag and two lags[†].
+Based on the equation used, the GDP growth rate is 1.72% for the prediction interval with quarterly rates of 0.80%; 0.19%; 0.42%; respectively, 0.31%.
+This is not in line with other current forecasts of GDP based on different, more comprehensive and more stable models, and suggests that further improvements in our model could be needed in order to make it more accurate.